ArthurKun21/FGA-Template/readme.md

 5. `GUI` - A simple GUI to help with the usage of the program.
 Currently considering `pysimplegui` as the GUI library.

+6. `Transform and Detect Text` - Given the template `Left`, `Right`, `Top`, `Bottom` and `another reference image`.
+It would reverse the calculations of the template sizes and use it to transform the image to the template format.
+Use PyTesseract to output the OCR of the selected text from the created template image.

-6. `Detect Text` - Uses PyTesseract to output the OCR of the selected text
+7. `Detect Text` - Uses PyTesseract to output the OCR of the selected text.